CreativeSDK/web-getting-started-samples/creative-cloud-files-api/guide/creative-cloud-files-api.md

 This guide demonstrates how to use these APIs to **download** existing files from a user's Creative Cloud account, and how to **upload** new files as well.

-By the end of this guide, we will have a Web page that:
+By the end of this guide, we will have a Web page that can:

-1. **Uploads** new files to a user's Creative Cloud account
+1. **Upload** new files to a user's Creative Cloud account
-1. **Downloads** existing files from a user's Creative Cloud account
+1. **Download** existing files from a user's Creative Cloud account

 ## Contents